At ten blog posts behind me, it’s time I introduce myself & tell you why I started writing this blog.

 My Hope?
 I, therefore, encourage people to continue accepting emotions, sharing their truths & embracing self-reflection.

 I don’t want anyone to stay in their pain, but I don’t want them to stop talking about & owning their own stories.
 A part of me is selfishly & preemptively sad/worried about it all going back to how it was when people weren’t talking about what really matters.

 Is there a way to get rid of the virus but keep all of the deep reflection, personal dismantling & honesty about how we feel from day-to-day intact?

-I’m Meg Ryan in You’ve Got Mail: sitting at my typewriter, writing a blog – releasing this letter into the dear void & hoping you will resonate with it, write me back & say those golden words:
+I’m Meg Ryan in You’ve Got Mail: sitting at my typewriter, releasing this letter into the dear void & hoping you will resonate with it, write me back & say those golden words:

-If you aren’t having real conversations or realizations…get into my ENCOURAGEMENT CIRCLE
+If you want real conversations & deeper realizations…get into my ENCOURAGEMENT CIRCLE

 – I share my personal blunders, fumbles & wins to help spark your new thoughts.

-– I’ll rally around you & inspire you to move to where you want to be by offering up options where you may not have seen them before.
+– I rally around & inspire you to move to where you want to be by offering up options you may not have seen before.